junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 1

 Dean parks the car by the road side, sitting behind the wheel for a moment too long, chewing on the words he might need later.
-The yard with fence and the painted house look the same as the last time he saw them, years ago.
+The yard with fence and the painted house look the same as the last time he saw them, almost a decade ago.

 He checks through the curtained window, wondering if the owner is in the house now.